tektronix/vscode-tsplang/README.md

 <br/>
 <br/>
 <br/>
-Made with :heart: at Keithley Instruments
+Made with &#10084; at Keithley Instruments